Exact Sciences Co. (NASDAQ:EXAS) Shares Sold by Cerity Partners LLC

-Cerity Partners LLC trimmed its stake in shares of Exact Sciences Co.
-(NASDAQ:EXAS – Get Rating) by 13.2% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 5,189 shares of the medical research company’s stock after selling 787 shares during the quarter.
-Cerity Partners LLC’s holdings in Exact Sciences were worth $362,000 as of its most recent filing with the Securities and Exchange Commission.
+Cerity Partners LLC lowered its position in shares of Exact Sciences Co.
+(NASDAQ:EXAS – Get Rating) by 13.2% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 5,189 shares of the medical research company’s stock after selling 787 shares during the quarter.
+Cerity Partners LLC’s holdings in Exact Sciences were worth $362,000 at the end of the most recent quarter.

-Other institutional investors also recently made changes to their positions in the company.
-Newbridge Financial Services Group Inc. acquired a new stake in shares of Exact Sciences during the 4th quarter worth approximately $28,000.
-CarsonAllaria Wealth Management Ltd. acquired a new stake in shares of Exact Sciences during the 4th quarter worth approximately $37,000.
-FSB Premier Wealth Management Inc. bought a new position in Exact Sciences in the 4th quarter worth approximately $36,000.
-Masso Torrence Wealth Management Inc. bought a new position in Exact Sciences in the 4th quarter worth approximately $37,000.
-Finally, HM Payson & Co. grew its holdings in Exact Sciences by 118.6% in the 4th quarter.
-HM Payson & Co. now owns 481 shares of the medical research company’s stock worth $37,000 after buying an additional 261 shares in the last quarter.
-Institutional investors and hedge funds own 94.45% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in the business.
+Itau Unibanco Holding S.A. raised its stake in Exact Sciences by 26.6% during the fourth quarter.
+Itau Unibanco Holding S.A. now owns 633 shares of the medical research company’s stock valued at $49,000 after buying an additional 133 shares in the last quarter.
+Allworth Financial LP raised its stake in Exact Sciences by 9.2% during the fourth quarter.
+Allworth Financial LP now owns 2,183 shares of the medical research company’s stock valued at $170,000 after buying an additional 183 shares in the last quarter.
+Daiwa Securities Group Inc. raised its position in shares of Exact Sciences by 2.4% during the 4th quarter.
+Daiwa Securities Group Inc. now owns 8,669 shares of the medical research company’s stock worth $675,000 after purchasing an additional 200 shares during the period.
+Koshinski Asset Management Inc. raised its position in shares of Exact Sciences by 45.5% during the 1st quarter.
+Koshinski Asset Management Inc. now owns 640 shares of the medical research company’s stock worth $45,000 after purchasing an additional 200 shares during the period.
+Finally, EFG Asset Management Americas Corp. raised its position in shares of Exact Sciences by 0.8% during the 4th quarter.
+EFG Asset Management Americas Corp. now owns 28,573 shares of the medical research company’s stock worth $2,224,000 after purchasing an additional 228 shares during the period.
+Hedge funds and other institutional investors own 94.45% of the company’s stock.

-A number of equities analysts recently issued reports on the company.
-Raymond James decreased their price objective on Exact Sciences from $90.00 to $80.00 in a report on Wednesday, April 27th.
-Robert W. Baird decreased their price objective on Exact Sciences from $100.00 to $90.00 in a report on Wednesday, April 27th.
-Piper Sandler assumed coverage on Exact Sciences in a report on Thursday, June 2nd.
-They issued a “neutral” rating and a $50.00 price objective for the company.
-The Goldman Sachs Group decreased their price objective on Exact Sciences from $100.00 to $85.00 and set a “buy” rating for the company in a report on Tuesday, April 19th.
-Finally, Citigroup decreased their price objective on Exact Sciences from $80.00 to $65.00 in a report on Wednesday, April 27th.
-Four analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Exact Sciences has an average rating of “Moderate Buy” and a consensus target price of $105.85.
+A number of analysts have recently weighed in on EXAS shares.
+Robert W. Baird dropped their price target on Exact Sciences from $100.00 to $90.00 in a research report on Wednesday, April 27th.
+Citigroup dropped their price target on Exact Sciences from $80.00 to $65.00 in a research report on Wednesday, April 27th.
+Raymond James dropped their price target on Exact Sciences from $90.00 to $80.00 in a research report on Wednesday, April 27th.
+Craig Hallum dropped their price target on Exact Sciences from $100.00 to $81.00 in a research report on Wednesday, April 27th.
+Finally, Piper Sandler assumed coverage on Exact Sciences in a research report on Thursday, June 2nd.
+They set a “neutral” rating and a $50.00 price target on the stock.
+Four analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $105.85.

-Exact Sciences (NASDAQ:EXAS – Get Rating) last released its quarterly earnings data on Tuesday, April 26th.
-The medical research company reported ($1.04) earnings per share for the quarter, topping the consensus estimate of ($1.12) by $0.08.
-The business had revenue of $486.57 million during the quarter, compared to analyst estimates of $461.86 million.
+Exact Sciences (NASDAQ:EXAS – Get Rating) last issued its quarterly earnings results on Tuesday, April 26th.
+The medical research company reported ($1.04) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($1.12) by $0.08.
+The firm had revenue of $486.57 million during the quarter, compared to analyst estimates of $461.86 million.
 Exact Sciences had a negative return on equity of 21.82% and a negative net margin of 40.26%.
 During the same period last year, the company posted ($0.18) EPS.
 On average, research analysts predict that Exact Sciences Co. will post -4.24 earnings per share for the current fiscal year.

+In other Exact Sciences news, Director Katherine S. Zanotti sold 1,086 shares of the stock in a transaction on Thursday, June 30th.
+The stock was sold at an average price of $40.13, for a total transaction of $43,581.18.
+Following the completion of the transaction, the director now directly owns 60,318 shares of the company’s stock, valued at approximately $2,420,561.34.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Company insiders own 1.40% of the company’s stock.

 Exact Sciences Corporation provides cancer screening and diagnostic test products in the United States and internationally.
 The company offers Cologuard, a non-invasive stool-based DNA screening test to detect DNA and hemoglobin biomarkers associated with colorectal cancer and pre-cancer.
 It also provides Oncotype DX, a gene expression tests for breast, prostate, and colon cancers; Oncotype Test, a tissue test delivering tumor profiling to aid therapy selection for patients with advanced, metastatic, refractory, or recurrent cancer; Oncotype DX AR-V7 Nucleus Detect Test, a liquid-based test for advanced stage prostate cancer; Oncomap ExTra, that provides a complete biological picture of certain refractory, rare, or aggressive cancers; and Covid-19 testing services.